 - Bake the cheesecake: Carefully place the baking sheet into the oven on the low rack.
 Then place the cheesecake onto the middle rack and quickly close the oven to bake for 55-65 minutes, or until the the top of the cheesecake lightly golden.
 The center is set but still wiggly.
 Turn off the oven, and allow the cheesecake to sit in the oven for 10 minutes.
 The water should also be completely dissolved.
 Please see the video tutorial.
 The cheesecake should still be very wiggly.
 This is completely fine and should be that way.This cheesecake will not seem cooked at all when you first turn off the oven.

 - Chill the cheesecake: Remove the cheesecake from the oven and allow the cheesecake to cool at room temperature for 15 minutes.
 Then place the cheesecake into the fridge to chill for 4 hours.

 - Serve and enjoy!
 When ready to serve, top with fresh berries, cherries, or jam, and enjoy!
 Store any leftover cheesecake in an airtight container and in the fridge for up to 4 days.

 Arrowroot Starch: make sure that your arrowroot starch (also called powder) is stored properly and is still active.
 Improperly stored or expired arrowroot will not work.
 You can also swap in an equal amount of cornstarch.

-Keywords: new york cheesecake, new york style baked cheesecake, vegan new york baked cheesecake, vegan baked cheesecake, vegan vanilla cheesecake
+Keywords: vegan cheesecake, baked vegan cheesecake, new york style baked cheesecake, vegan new york baked cheesecake, vegan vanilla cheesecake